 Your Evaporation Desalination Systems in China

-NEWater started working on Evaporation Desalination Systems projects as early as 2001, so it has rich experience.
-Our production operations have passed ISO and CE certification, and we also have a 3A contract credit rating enterprise.
+NEWater started working on evaporation desalination systems projects as early as 2001, so it has rich experience.
+Our production operations have passed ISO and CE certifications, and we also have a 3A contract credit rating enterprise.
 Since our establishment, NEWater has maintained the highest production and manufacturing performance standards.

 NEWater Evaporation Desalination System Technologies

 Thermal Vapor Compression (TCV): The same method as multiple-effect distillation but with a different source of thermal energy to generate distilled water.